 We have been working with the local supermarket Fruit&Veg since 2017 and have an account in which we regularly deposit money to supply the children of the DRC School Project with fruit and vegetables every week.
 The supermarket will charge us directly after each purchase and sends us the receipt digitally.
 This gives us full transparency and control over our donations and costs.
 We are glad that the supermarket also promised its support in this emergency situation and at the same time granted us a generous discount on our purchases.

 We coordinated, organised and communicated for days with our confidant on site Jens Detmold, as well as the teacher Dina M. from the DRC School Project, about how we can create a basic food supply without creating an imbalance and jealousy in the township.
 The aim was to provide food as fair and long-term as possible for as many people as possible.
 Within the framework of the government guidelines, we mobilised our forces and connected with many local organisations.
-Our support continues to this day.
+It lead to new cooperation partners that we work with up to today.